 The build phase is where your new team starts to take shape.

 It starts with hiring the right people.
-Every hire needs to meet your technical requirements and align with your culture.
+Every hire needs to meet your technical requirements and fit your culture.

-Your BOT partner manages the process, from screening technical ability to testing cultural fit and long-term potential.
+Your BOT partner manages this process, from sourcing candidates and running technical assessments to checking cultural fit and long-term potential.

 Building a team from scratch is hard.
 We’ll do it for you.Let’s talk →